AdobeDocs/target.fr-FR/help/c-implementing-target/c-non-javascript-based-implementation/working-with-redirectors.md

 >[!NOTE]
 >
->Best practice is to determine the revenue value using the **Score per visit** engagement metric, as described in [Engagement](https://marketing.adobe.com/resources/help/en_US/tnt/help/c_Capturing_Engagement.html).
+>Best practice is to determine the revenue value using the **Score per visit** engagement metric.

 Ajoutez `&mboxPageValue=value` à l’URL.